|Degree||PhD, 2003, Neuroscience/Neurophysiology, Keio University School of Medicine, Tokyo, Japan|

 |Research Interests||Brain development, Neuroimaging, Individual differences, Literacy acquisition, Dyslexia|

 Hoeft is a neurophysiologist, as well as a systems and developmental cognitive neuroscientist with theoretical interests in the neurobiological mechanisms underlying individual differences in brain maturational processes, acquisition of skills such as literacy and how they interact.
 She is also interested in identifying how biology (gene) and environment influence neurodevelopment.
 In her research, her lab employs a variety of neuroimaging techniques (e.g. fMRI, T1 aMRI, DWI, MRS, NIRS, EEG/MEG, TMS/tDCS), analytical approaches (e.g. machine learning, graph theory), designs (e.g. intergenerational neuroimaging, imaging genetics, human natural cross-fostering design), and perturbation techniques (e.g. neuromodulation using TMS/tDCS, perturbation of English literacy acquisition through foreign language/literacy learning, and atypical populations such as dyslexia).
+She is also engaged in translational programs focused on the science of resilience, compensation and socio-emotional competency, as well as developing and validating edtech tools such as: (1) APPRISE that assesses school readiness and dyslexia risk; and (2) Socio-Emotional Toolkit that assesses socio-emotional competencies in those with learning challenges.
 Hoeft received pre/postdoctoral research training at Harvard, UCLA, Caltech and Stanford.

-Recent honors include awards from the International Dyslexia Association (IDA; 2014), Learning & the Brain Foundation (2015), University of California Office of the President (2016), Int’l Mind Brain & Education Society (IMBES; 2018), and Society for Neuroscience (SfN; 2018).
+Recent honors include awards from organizations such as the International Dyslexia Association (IDA; 2014), Learning & the Brain Foundation (2015), University of California Office of the President (2016), Int’l Mind Brain & Education Society (IMBES; 2018), Society for Neuroscience (SfN; 2018), and Eye to Eye (2019).
 She has published over 130 articles, reviews, and book chapters, and has delivered over 160 keynotes, talks and workshops at venues such as local schools, International conferences, TEDx and the White House.
 Her work has been widely covered in media such as The New York Times, NPR, CNN, the New Yorker, and Scientific American.
 She also serves on many boards at organizations such as the International Dyslexia Association (IDA) and National Center for Learning Disabilities (NCLD), and Bay Area Discovery Museum’s (BADM) Center for Childhood Creativity (CCC).

 Hancock R, Pugh KR, Hoeft F. The neural noise hypothesis of developmental dyslexia.
 Trends Cogn Sci (TiCS) 2017;21(6):434-448.
 PMID: 28400089; PMCID: PMC548955